 Also, check our article to get a comprehensive understanding of DMARC Reports and how to fix SPF too many DNS lookups error.

 Fixing “No SPF Record Found”

 There isn’t one ultimate rule for adding the correct SPF Record.
 It highly relies on your own infrastructure, and what services you use for your various email strategies.

-First, implement DMARC and start collecting detailed DMARC reports into your EasyDMARC dashboard.
-DMARC Reports will help you gain insight into your email infrastructure and with our ‘Email Vendor Identification’ feature, point to the sources that need proper SPF and DKIM authentication.
+Our recommended strategy, of course, is to implement DMARC and start collecting detailed DMARC reports.
+They’ll help you gain insight into your email infrastructure and with our ‘Email Vendor Identification’ feature, point to the sources that need proper SPF and DKIM authentication.